Mosho1/ece458a3/README.md

 ## Additional possible defenses

-The database can be secured using specific database users per api endpoint that can only access the relevant data, to limit the potential consequences of SQL injection.
+1. The database can be secured using specific database users per api endpoint that can only access the relevant data, to limit the potential consequences of SQL injection.

+1. Automatically logging the user out after a period of inactivity.

 # Implementation details